dmchandrasinghe/CKA/note.md

 Working With Horizontal Pod Autoscaler

 ### autoscaling

-  auto scale pod or cluster size base on metrics.simply use basics metrics like cpu , memory but can use external metrics like messege queue size, object type kind of metrics using external adapters.
+  auto scale pod or cluster size based on metrics. simply use basic metrics like CPU, and memory but can use external metrics like message queue size, and object type kind of metrics using external adapters.

   1. HPA
   2. Cluster autoscale